mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

   * You can omit it for this tutorial, but your Pi will be more stable with proper power.
   * TODO

+## Install Raspberry Pi OS Lite

+To begin, install [Raspberry Pi OS lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) on a microSD card.
+Enable SSH access by placing a file called `ssh` on the microSD's boot partition.
+Insert the microSD card into your Pi device.

 ## Connecting your Pi

+Connect the USB cable to your Pi's USB OTG port.
+On the Pi 4, this is the USB-C port.
+For the Pi Zero, it's the microUSB port labeled "data."

+{{<gallery caption="For the Raspberry Pi 4 (left), connect to the USB-C port.
+For the Raspberry Pi Zero W (right), connect to the data microUSB port.">}}
+  {{< img src="pi4-connection.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" maxWidth="400px" >}}
+  {{< img src="pi-zero-connection.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" maxWidth="445px" >}}
+{{</gallery>}}

-Connect the USB-A end of your USB cable into the device that will receive keyboard input.
-If you don't have a separate power source, USB 3.0 provides more power, but USB 2.0 ports work in my tests as well.
+Connect the other end of the USB cable to the computer that you want to connect to as a keyboard.
+USB 3.0 ports work better because they output more power, but all the USB 2.0 ports I tested worked fine as well.

-TODO: Photos

-If the USB port can't sufficiently power your Pi, jump to [Solving the power problem](#solving-the-power-problem).
+Your Pi should draw power from the computer's USB port and power up.
+If the USB port can't sufficiently power your Pi, jump to "[Solving the power problem](#solving-the-power-problem)."

-## Preparing your Pi
+## Install Key Mime Pi

-You have two options for installing it.
-You can do it using plain old bash, which requires no external
+You have two options for installing Key Mime Pi.
+You can do it using plain old bash, which requires no external tools.
+Or, for a touch of class, you can install it using [Ansible](https://docs.ansible.com/ansible/latest/index.html), my favorite open source configuration management tool.

 ### Option 1: The pure bash way

+From a bash shell, enter the following commands to connect to your Pi and configure it for USB device emulation:

 ```bash
 # SSH into your Pi